raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 ## Displaying text

-Start by opening Python3 from the main menu.
+Start by opening Python 3 from the main menu.

-When following the [guide](https://www.raspberrypi.org/learning/astro-pi-guide/) you will have written a sample program which scrolls text across the LED matrix.
+When following the [guide](https://www.raspberrypi.org/learning/astro-pi-guide/), you will have written a sample program which scrolls text across the LED matrix.
 The program contains two crucial lines, which import the Sense HAT software and create a `sense` object which represents the Sense HAT.

 ```python
 from sense_hat import SenseHat